Skip to main content

 List of collected data

-2. the second lists all the data collected and used only for internal use by Kameleoon, when your team operates the Kameleoon platform to build experiments.
+2. Data collected for internal use when Kameleoon users operate the platform to build experiments.

-For data privacy issues, you can take into consideration only the first list, as the second one concerns a few employees only.
+For data privacy concerns, you only need to consider the first list, as the second applies only to a few internal employees.

 note